SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/faq.md

 [MQTT](https://mqtt.org/) is a lightweight and flexible messaging protocol widely used by IoT applications.
 Nearly all IoT cloud platforms provide an MQTT endpoint to consume and publish messages from a fleet of devices.
 Therefore, MQTT was an obvious choice for edge to cloud communication.

 Using MQTT for cloud communication is not mandatory.
 You are free to add additional protocols beside MQTT.
-Since thin-edge.io has an internal bus, you can implement a bridge to another protocol (e.g. LWM2M or plain HTTPS).
+Since thin-edge.io has an internal bus, you can implement a bridge to another protocol (for example, LWM2M or plain HTTPS).
 In that case, MQTT is used inside the edge devices, and another protocol is used for external communication.

 ### Why is the thin-edge.io canonical format based on JSON?